Military transition team: Mission

 The primary mission of transition teams is to train, mentor, and advise their foreign counterparts in the security forces of Iraq in the areas of intelligence, communications, fire support, logistics, operations and infantry tactics.
 Specialist teams also train, mentor and advise on civil policing and border enforcement.
 The goal is to make the local security forces capable of conducting their mission and operations effectively and independent of foreign intervention or advice.
 Areas covered by transition teams include military and counterinsurgency operations (tactics, logistics), civil policing and border enforcement.
 When executing military operations with their Iraqi counterparts, transition teams call for U.S. close air support, indirect fire, and medical evacuation, whenever necessary.
 They also perform the critical role of liaising between the foreign unit and nearby U.S. units to ensure that each unit is aware of and can assist the other in their operations.
 Transition teams also monitor and report on the capabilities of their assigned unit of the foreign security force.
 They work with their Iraqi counterparts to enhance the understanding of the rule of law and fundamental human rights.

 During Operation Iraqi Freedom, the transition teams were a central part of the strategy to train and equip Iraqi national security forces.
 One of the primary missions of the U.S. military in Iraq was the training of competent Iraqi security forces.
 By the end of 2006, transition teams assisted in the training and equipping of approximately 326,000 Iraqi security services personnel.
 That figure includes 138,000 members of the Iraqi Army and 188,000 Iraqi police and national police forces.

-Types of Transition Teams in Iraq (2003-2011)
+Types in Iraq (2003–2011)

 Military Transition Teams, MiTTs

 Most transition teams are known as Military Transition Teams, commonly abbreviated as MiTTs.
 These teams are responsible for training, mentoring, and advising the Iraqi Army (IA).